-You guys, it is all up here from now.
+You guys, it is all up hill from here now.
 Halloween is just a couple weeks ago, followed by Thanksgiving, Christmas and Hanukkah, and last, but certainly not least, New Years.
-It’s going to be just as crazy and hectic as it every year, but also fun, joyful, and full of opportunities to make sweet memories with our favorite people, so let’s make the most of it!
+It’s going to be just as crazy and hectic as it every year, but also fun, joyful, and full of opportunities to make sweet memories with our favorite people.
 With that in mind, even if you don’t think you’re the DIY costume type, what about giving it a try this year?
 I teamed up with two friends to make costumes for our kiddos and it was so much fun.
 I definitely stretched my DIY skills and had a blast in the process.
 (You can see Parker’s costume here!)
 So without further ado, a pretty cute kids costume for your consideration… (PS.
 This is a super easy family costume too!)

 What You’ll Need: